Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 </p>

 <p align="center">
-Left image was rendered with antialiasing and the right was rendered without.
+Left image was rendered with anti-aliasing and the right was rendered without.
 The difference is quite clear.
 </p>

 ##### Depth Of Field